danBhentschel/techio-practical-linq/markdowns/10_MethodsCalculateSingleValue/any_all.md

 }
 ```

-?[What would be the value of the "result" variable in the above code snippet?]
+?[What would be the value of the "result" variable in the code snippet above?]
+ - [ ] none
  - [ ] red
  - [ ] orange
  - [x] yellow